ymendel/one_inch_punch/README.txt

   * Ara T. Howard, for making punch in the first place
   * Kevin Barnes, for the name suggestion
+  * Bruce Lee, for having been a bad-ass
   * The Kool-Aid Man, for busting through my wall.
 Oh yeah!